-If a student with a work-study award receives any additional financial aid (including but not limited to scholarships, grants, or loans) their work award will need to be reduced by any amount necessary to prevent the student from receiving aid more than the maximum grant in aid as determined by the federal government.
+If a student with a work-study award receives any additional financial aid (including but not limited to scholarships, grants, or loans) their work award may need to be reduced by any amount necessary to prevent the student from receiving aid more than the maximum grant in aid as determined by the federal government.
+These changes can occur at any time during the academic year and the work-study office will notify the students and supervisors as soon as possible.
+Termination of positions will occur if the student has earned or exceeded the total allocated work-study award.